-Source: Own Authorship.
+Source: Own authorship.

-Main Findings - Enteral Therapy, Obesity and microRNAs
+Nutrological Therapy, Obesity and Metabolic Syndrome

-In the scenario of enteral and parenteral nutrotherapy, a study showed that microRNAs, according to targeted nutrotherapy for patients with obesity, regulate gene expression in adipose tissue, impact the regulation of metabolism and energy homeostasis, regulate adipogenesis signaling pathways in white, beige and brown adipose tissue, and act in the transcription and differentiation of adipocytes (mesenchymal stem cells) [16].
-In 2023, it was identified that microRNA (miR-143) also promotes brown adipose tissue thermogenesis and inhibits white adipose tissue adipogenesis [17].
+In the context of enteral and parenteral nutrition therapy, a study showed that microRNAs, according to targeted nutrition therapy for patients with obesity, regulate gene expression in adipose tissue, impact the regulation of metabolism and energy homeostasis, regulate adipogenesis signaling pathways in white, beige and brown adipose tissue, and act on the transcription and differentiation of adipocytes (mesenchymal stem cells) [16].
+In 2023, it was identified that microRNA (miR-143) also promotes thermogenesis in brown adipose tissue and inhibits adipogenesis in white adipose tissue [17].

 These miRNAs that interact with bacteria associated with obesity regulate the expression of genes that participate in several metabolic and obesity-related pathways, such as carbohydrate and lipid metabolism, and endocrine and inflammatory signaling pathways.
-Most miRNAs do not regulate a specific or individual target gene but rather modulate the expression of a large number of genes, demonstrating their importance in the regulation of various metabolic processes [18].

-Furthermore, studies accumulate evidence that circulating miRNAs are associated with obesity [19-22].
-Some miRNAs have been implicated in the control of body weight gain, glucose homeostasis, insulin resistance, and lipid metabolism [23,24]. miR-21-5p, miR-103^a and miR-221-3p were found downregulated in blood samples from individuals with obesity in a metaanalysis study [25].
-Furthermore, miRNAs that were dysregulated in obesity are associated with various metabolic processes such as glucose intolerance, maintenance of pancreatic beta cell mass, adipocyte physiology, development and adipose tissue inflammation pathways, and cardiomyocyte survival [26,27].
+Most miRNAs do not regulate a specific or individual target gene but rather modulate the expression of a large number of genes, demonstrating their importance in the regulation of several metabolic processes [18].

-Also, an interaction was observed between BMI levels, B. eggerthii abundance, and the expression of three miRNAs (miR-130b-3p, miR-185-5p, and miR-21-5p).
-B. eggerthii is one of the intestinal bacteria that metabolizes phenolic acids, considered beneficial for human health [26].
-In a recent study, B. eggerthii abundance was significantly higher in children with obesity and correlated positively with body fat percentage but negatively with insoluble fiber intake in Mexican children.
-On the other hand, this bacteria was found to be underrepresented after sleeve gastrectomy surgery [27].
+In addition, studies have accumulated evidence that circulating miRNAs are associated with obesity [19-22].
+Some miRNAs have been implicated in the control of body weight gain, glucose homeostasis, insulin resistance, and lipid metabolism [23,24]. miR-21-5p, miR-103a, and miR-221-3p were found to be downregulated in blood samples from individuals with obesity in a meta-analysis study [25].
+Furthermore, miRNAs that were dysregulated in obesity are associated with several metabolic processes, such as glucose intolerance, maintenance of pancreatic beta cell mass, adipocyte development and adipose tissue physiology, inflammation pathways, and cardiomyocyte survival [26,27].

-In light of these findings of nutrotherapy activation of microRNAs following the new ESPEN Standard Operating Procedures, previous guidelines for providing the best medical nutritional therapy to sick patients have been updated.
-These guidelines define who are at-risk patients, how to assess the nutritional status of an ICU patient, how to define the amount of energy to provide, the route to choose, and how to adapt according to the different clinical conditions.
-It also describes when to start and how to progress in administering adequate nutrient supply.
-It is suggested to better determine the quantity and nature of carbohydrates, fats, and proteins.
-Special attention is paid to glutamine and omega-3 fatty acids.
+An interaction between BMI levels, B. eggerthii abundance, and the expression of three miRNAs (miR-130b-3p, miR-185-5p, and miR-21-5p) was observed.
+B. eggerthii is one of the intestinal bacteria that metabolizes phenolic acids, which are considered beneficial for human health [26].
+In a recent study, B. eggerthii abundance was significantly higher in children with obesity and correlated positively with body fat percentage, but negatively with insoluble fiber intake in Mexican children.
+On the other hand, this bacterium was found to be underrepresented after sleeve gastrectomy surgery [27].
+Given these findings of nutritherapy activation of microRNAs, according to the new ESPEN Standard Operating Procedures, the previous guidelines for providing the best medical nutrition therapy to sick patients have been updated.
+These guidelines define who are the patients at risk, how to assess the nutritional status of an ICU patient, how to define the amount of energy to provide, which route to choose, and how to adapt according to the different clinical conditions.
+It also describes when to start and how to progress in the administration of adequate nutrient supply.
+It is suggested to better determine the amount and nature of carbohydrates, fats, and proteins.
+Special attention is given to glutamine and omega-3 fatty acids.
 Specific conditions frequently seen in intensive care, such as patients with obesity, are discussed to guide the physician toward the best evidence-based therapy [28].

-Besides, medical nutritional therapy based on the latest scientific evidence should be offered to all patients with obesity as part of obesity treatment interventions.
-Medical nutritional therapy aims to achieve positive health outcomes, not just weight changes.
-A diverse range of nutritional interventions are effective in treating obesity and its comorbidities, mainly through nutrotherapy triggers on microRNAs.
-While interventions based on calorie restriction are effective in promoting weight reduction, long-term adherence to behavioral changes may be better supported through alternative interventions based on dietary patterns, food quality, and mindfulness [29].
+Furthermore, medical nutrition therapy based on the latest scientific evidence should be offered to all patients with obesity as part of obesity treatment interventions.
+Medical nutrition therapy aims to achieve positive health outcomes, not just weight changes.
+A diverse range of nutritional interventions are effective in treating obesity and its comorbidities, mainly through microRNA-based nutrotherapy triggers.
+Although interventions based on caloric restriction are effective in promoting weight loss, longterm adherence to behavioral changes may be better supported through alternative interventions based on dietary patterns, food quality, and mindfulness [29].